 An open forum to share resources and discuss issues that are relevant to risk research and applications.

 A group exploring semantic web technologies as possible methods for USGS data and information projects.

-A community for USGS software developers and other interested parties to discuss software release protocols and policies, development best practices, software metadata, and software libraries, packages, and tools.
+A community for DOI (Department of the Interior) software developers and other interested parties to discuss software release protocols and policies, development best practices, software metadata, and software libraries, packages, and tools.

 A CDI community of practice dedicated to learning and sharing about statistics in earth science.